Athens International Airport (ATH) is the gateway to Athens and also its port which gives you access to all the Greek islands.

 Free Airport Lounge Access

-If you have not paid for Business Class or First Class, you can still access a number of brilliant lounges at Athens Airport for a fee or for free if you have a Priority Pass.
+If you have not paid for Business Class or First Class, you can still access several brilliant lounges at Athens Airport for a fee or for free if you have a Priority Pass.
 There are four different Priority Pass ATH airport lounges:

 Goldair Handling lounge – Hall A

 Goldair Handling CIP lounge – Hall B

 Paid entrance is also sometimes possible using cash or you can get in for free if you have a Priority Pass which comes free with the Amex Platinum card.
 You can also access most Priority Pass lounges for free using the free American Express Gold with its two free Lounge Club passes.
 To get extra referral points and advice on these free-lounge-access cards and more, have a read of our best credit cards for luxury travel.

 Below I outline the very best Priority Pass and non-Priority Pass airline lounges at Athens Airport (ATH):